coherentsolutionsinc/dotnet-fwdays-2021-project-tye-to-tie-dotnet-microservices/solution-2/README.md

     * Execute request to `containerized-api`.
     * Execute request to `source-api`.
     * Pay attention to differences.
-11. Use Tye extension to attach debugger to `source-api`.
+11. Use `tye extension` to attach debugger to `containerized-api`.
-    * Pay attention that currently there is no built in way to attach debugger to container.
-    * Verify debugger works (in `WeatherForecastController`).
-    * Use Visual Studio Code "Docker .NET Core Attach (Preview)" debug configuration to debug `containerized-api` service.
+    * Use Visual Studio Code "Docker .NET Core Attach (Preview)" configuration to attach to `containerized-api` service.
-    * Detach debuggers.
+    * Detach debugger.
     * CTRL+C to cancel `tye run`.
 15. Execute `tye deploy -i` (specify required container registry).
 16. Use `kubectl` to